 The Internet Media group aims to build seamless yet efficient media applications and systems through breakthroughs in fundamental theory and innovations in algorithm and system technology.
-We address the problem of media content sensing, processing, analysis, delivery, format adaptation, and the generic scalability issues of media computing systems in terms of bandwidth, processing capability, screen resolution, memory, and battery power.
+We address the problems of media content sensing, processing, analysis, delivery, and the generic scalability issues of media computing systems.
+Current focus is on various topics related to deep video analytics.

 Video is the biggest big data that contains an enormous amount of information.
-We are leveraging computer vision and deep learning to develop a cloud-based intelligence engine that can turn raw video data into insights to facilitate various applications and services.
-Target application scenarios include smart home surveillance, business (retail store, office) intelligence, public security, video storytelling and sharing, etc. We have taken a human centric approach where a significant effort has been focused on understanding human, human attributes and human behaviors.
-Our research has contributed to a number of video APIs offered in Microsoft Cognitive Services (https://www.microsoft.com/cognitive-services).
+We are leveraging computer vision and deep learning to develop both cloud-based and edge-based intelligence engines that can turn raw video data into insights to facilitate various applications and services.
+Target application scenarios include video augmented reality, smart home surveillance, business (retail store, office) intelligence, public security, video storytelling and sharing, etc. We have taken a human centric approach where a significant effort has been focused on understanding human, human attributes and human behaviors.
+Our research has contributed to a number of video APIs offered in Microsoft Cognitive Services (https://www.microsoft.com/cognitive-services), Azure Media Analytics Services, and Windows Machine Learning.

 Project Titanium aims at bringing new computing experiences through enriched cloud-client computing.
 While data and programs can be provided as services from the cloud, the screen, referring to the entire collection of data involved in user interface, constitutes the missing third dimension.
 Titanium will address the problems of adaptive screen composition, representation, and processing, following the roadmap of Titanium Screen, Titanium Remote, Titanium Live, and Titanium Cloud.
 As “Titanium” suggests, it will provide a light-weight yet efficient solution towards ultimate computing experiences in the cloud plus service era.